MicrosoftDocs/learn/learn-pr/azure/allow-users-reset-their-password/includes/4-exercise-set-up-self-service-password-reset.md

 Now you're ready to enable SSPR for the group.

 1. In your Azure AD organization, under **Manage**, select **Password reset**.
-1. If the **Password reset** page still displays the message **Get a free Premium trial to use this feature**, wait for a few minutes and then refresh the page.
+1. If the **password reset** page still displays the message **Get a free Premium trial to use this feature**, wait for a few minutes and then refresh the page.
 1. On the **Properties** page, select **Selected**.
 Select the **SSPRTesters** group, and then select **Save**.

     ![Screenshot of the Password Reset properties panel wwith SSPR enabled and selected group set to SSPRTesters.](../media/4-choose-sspr-group.png)